Alfresco/docs-alfresco/content-accelerator/latest/install/upgrading.md

 ![Power Promote]({% link content-accelerator/images/power-promote-options.png %})

 If you previously had the Periodic Review action configured, navigate to the ACA admin and locate the action configuration for periodic review.
 Set the sliders for **Require Authentication** and **Add ESignature Page** appropriately for the results you desire.

+> **Note:** If the ACA configurations for your environment were created prior to ACA 3.5.1, the Download Document action must be reconfigured and re-saved in all ACA admin locations where it is referenced.

+This is because new functionality was added to the Download Document action and re-saving loads the correct configuration for the action.
+If this step is not taken, the Download Document action will cause an error for the user, and fail to download the document.

 ### New Identity Service SSO implementation for ACA 3.5.1